EXCLUSIVE-Samsung in talks to settle EU antitrust case -sources

 The sources said it was still too early to say if the discussions would result in a settlement.
 That would mean no finding of wrongdoing for Samsung and no fine, which could otherwise reach as much as $17.3 billion if the South Korean firm is found to be in breach of EU laws.

+The Commission's case against Samsung centres on essential patents for the European Union's 3G UMTS standard.
+The firm pledged to licence its patents on fair terms to rivals when the standard was adopted in Europe.

-Samsung came under EU regulatory fire last year when it began seeking injunctions in various EU countries in 2011 against Apple's use of its patents for the 3G UMTS standard despite pledging to licence them on fair terms to rivals.
+Samsung came under regulatory fire last year when it began seeking injunctions in various EU countries in 2011 against Apple's use of these patents.

-Asked why Samsung was seeking to settle instead of fighting the charges, Mario Mariniello, an analyst at think-tank Bruegel and a former Commission economist, said it was possible the company thought the regulator had built up a strong enough case against it.

-"The Commission could construct a theory of harm based on the concept of a willing licensee, in which Apple was willing to pay but Samsung didn’t negotiate," he said.
-"This would make it possible for it to sanction (punish) something that is contrary to competition law."

 (Reporting by Foo Yun Chee; Editing by Rex Merrifield and Pravin Char)